 The pathogenesis of acne is complex, but there are several major factors that contribute to the development of an acne lesion.2,3

 Hyperproliferation and adhesion of keratinocytes in the distal portion of the hair follicle creates a keratin plug (microcomedone).

 Propionibacterium acnes (P. acnes), an anaerobic, lipophilic, resident bacteria, proliferates in the sebum-rich environment of the plugged hair follicle.

 P. acnes and other factors trigger the release of inflammatory mediators that diffuse through the wall of the follicle into the surrounding dermis resulting in an inflammatory papule or pustule.

 The follicular wall ruptures and bacteria, sebum, and other follicular components are released into the dermis creating an inflamed nodule.

 Several other factors such as genetics and emotional stress and affect the development and severity of acne.

 Acne usually presents at the onset of puberty with comedones on the central face.
 Inflammatory papules and/or pustules may develop in early to mid-teen years and are usually confined to the face, but the neck and back may be affected.
 Patients with nodular acne may complain of pain and tenderness.
 Acne is typically a chronic disorder that does not begin to resolve until the late teens.

 Acne typically presents with 4 types of lesions, comedones, inflammatory papules, pustules, and nodules.
 In the past the term "cystic acne" was used, but acne does not have true cysts with an epithelial lining.
-However, large fluctuant nodules do have a cystic appearance.
-Acne typically is categorized according to the ...
+However, large fluctuant nodules do have a cystic appearance. ...